BESS Container Sizes: How to Choose the Right Capacity

 To help you choose the right battery energy storage container size, here are practical examples based on real-world use cases:

-ApplicationRecommended BESS Container SizeNotes
+ApplicationRecommended BESS Container SizeTypical DurationPrimary Value

-Commercial Solar + Storage40ft (1 – 2.5 MWh)Store excess solar for peak use
+Commercial Solar + Storage40ft (1 – 2.5 MWh)2–4 hoursStore excess solar & improve self-consumption

 These examples show how different BESS container sizes meet varying technical and commercial requirements.

-ACE Battery’s BESS Container Solutions by Size
+ACE Battery BESS Container Size Solutions

 Each solution is built using high-quality lithium iron phosphate (LFP) cells for enhanced safety and cycle life.
 Our systems are engineered with smart BMS, seamless EMS connectivity, and comply with certifications like UN38.3, CE, and UL.